arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Perfectionism is a common trap, especially among developers learning architecture for the first time.

 You learn about Clean Architecture, SOLID principles, and Domain-Driven Design, and suddenly every line of code feels wrong.
 You see coupling everywhere.
 You want to fix it all.
 You spend hours refactoring code that works perfectly fine because it doesn't match the ideal in your head.
+Or inversely, you try and make your code fit the architecture perfectly from day one, spending weeks designing layers and abstractions before you even have a working prototype.

 This is how good intentions paralyse progress.

 Perfect architecture doesn't exist.
 Every decision is a tradeoff.
 Every pattern has a cost.
 The question is never "is this perfect?"
 The question is "is this good enough for what we need right now?"

 Sometimes messy code is exactly what the moment requires.
-A quick prototype doesn't need layers and abstractions—it needs to exist.
-A proof of concept doesn't need to be maintainable—it needs to prove the concept.
-A one-time script doesn't need architectural purity—it needs to run once and be forgotten.
+A quick prototype doesn't need layers and abstractions, it needs to exist.
+A proof of concept doesn't need to be maintainable, it needs to prove the concept.
+A one-time script doesn't need architectural purity, it needs to run once and be forgotten.

 The skill isn't knowing the perfect pattern.
 The skill is knowing when to apply it and when to let it go.
 It's recognising that shipping working software today is often better than shipping perfect software next month.
 It's understanding that code can be refactored later, but only if it exists first.